tigerfarm/arduino/Altair101/asm/programs/README.md

 opInx.asm               INX, Increment a register pair: B:C, D:E, H:L.

 opShld.asm              SHLD a, L -> (address a); H -> (address a+1)

-opOut.asm               OUT pa, Demonstrate the various output options. opInSwitches.asm        IN, Get and process a data byte from sense switches.
-                        HLT is used to stop the process and wait for the switches to be set.
-                        The RUN switch is used to continue the process.
-                        Basically, the process stops.
-Sense switches are set.
-                        Flip the RUN switch (similar return key) to continue. printString.asm         OUT, Subroutine using OUT to print DB variable strings to the serial monitor.

 opImmediate.asm         Using various types of immediate values, with various opcodes.